saadpeter026-source/CC-CV-Portable-EV-Charging-System/README.md

 To understand how the CC-CV charging process works, analyzing the voltage response plot is necessary.
 Ideally, voltage increases during CC mode and remains constant during CV mode.
 At the start of the charging process, the voltage shows a smooth transient response with no startup oscillation.
 The voltage rises toward the 295V reference.
 From 0 to approximately 8.6541 seconds, the voltage increases by 0.4211V, from 293.8534V to 294.2745V, during the constant current region.

 From 8.6541 seconds to 8.7180 seconds, the CC to CV transition occurs.
 During this transition, the voltage dips from 294.2745V to 294.1825V.
-In our case, this voltage dip occurs because the charging current changes as the voltage controller takes over.
+In our case, the voltage dip occurs because the controller is transitioning between two control loops.

 This leads into CV mode, where the voltage remains nearly constant.
 From 8.7180 s to 10.8210 s, the voltage decreases by only 0.0066V, from 294.1829V to 294.1763V.
 A 6.6mV change is extremely small, showing that constant voltage is effective at regulation during the charging phase.
 Another detail that should stand out is the sudden voltage dip at exactly 10.8210 seconds/